jakubkuba97/GPWPlus/README.txt

 Note: Some known bugs have been purposely left out for the sake of testing this application in another project - see above GIT support: GIT support has been added post-production and this project was not created with its use

+To setup this Python project in PyCharm IDE, please install pip frameworks specified in Wymagania.txt